The Directors have pleasure in presenting the Annual Report of the

 7.3.
 FINANCIAL INCLUSION / PMJDY:

-The Bank actively participated in the Pradhan Mantri Jan Dhan
+Bank continued to actively participate in the Pradhan Mantri Jan Dhan

-Yojana (PMJDY) announced and launched by the Prime Minister of India on
+Yojana (PMJDY) announced and launched by the Prime Minister of India.

 Survey of all allotted 3051 rural Sub Service Areas (SSAs) and 755